 The Bank of America® Business Advantage Travel Rewards World Mastercard® credit card is a great basic small business credit card that charges $0 annual fee and offers a 0% for 9 billing cycles introductory deal.

 It's great for small business owners who don't normally spend a lot, but want to finance a business purchase or transfer a balance from another card.
 The card also offers a solid rate of rewards earnings and some redemption flexibility.
 The card may work well for new business owners or those with a side gig.

 - $0 annual fee makes it a good match for budget-minded business owners

 - An introductory APR of 0% for 9 billing cycles after account opening makes this a good card for financing a big business purchase (then a 12.24% - 22.24% Variable APR on purchases applies)

-- Earn 3 points for every $1 spent for travel booked through the Bank of America® Travel Center and 1.5 rewards points for every $1 on all purchases everywhere, every time-no matter how much you spend.
+- Earn 3 points per every dollar spent on travel purchases (car, hotel, airline) booked through the Bank of America® Travel Center.
+Earn unlimited 1.5 points for every $1 spent on all purchases everywhere, every time-no matter how much you spend.
 Points don't expire.

 - Earn up to 75% more on purchases if you have a business checking account with Bank of America and qualify to be a Bank of America Preferred Rewards for business member